-- New and inexperienced staff will need comprehensive training, which should cover at least some of the following topics: - ✓ The Age, Gender Equality and Diversity Policy. - ✓ Use of UNHCR tools. - ✓ The rights-based approach. - ✓ Strategic thinking. - ✓ UNHCR's Code of Conduct. - ✓ Gender issues. - ✓ Facilitation and consensus building. - ✓ Advocacy. - ✓ Rights and responsibilities of persons of concern. - Even experienced staff may need training or materials in specific areas, as community work proceeds.
-13 Topics might include: - ✓ Working with People with Disabilities. - ✓ Addressing sexual and gender based violence (against males and females). - ✓ The meaningful participation of children. - ✓ Reintegration of demobilized child soldiers and others who have been forcibly recruited. - ✓ Working with indigenous communities. - ✓ Working with LGBTI groups. - Both staff and partners will benefit from a supervisory structure that encourages them to consult on challenges, problem solving, and seek help when they are in danger of burnout. - Many protection staff have a strong legal background.
-This is important for some aspects of their work but it will be necessary to foster the facilitative and consultative skills they need to undertake community work. - Staff need to understand that their role is to support and catalyse action by the community, rather than implement themselves.
+- New and inexperienced staff will need comprehensive training, which should cover at least some of the following topics:

+- o The Age, Gender Equality and Diversity Policy.

+- Use of UNHCR tools.

+- o The rights-based approach.

+- Strategic thinking.

+- UNHCR's Code of Conduct.

+- o Gender issues.

+- Facilitation and consensus building.

+- Advocacy.

+- Even experienced staff may need training or materials in specific areas, as community work proceeds.
+13 Topics might include:

+- Working with People with Disabilities.

+- Addressing sexual and gender based violence (against males and females).

+- The meaningful participation of children.

+- Reintegration of demobilized child soldiers and others who have been forcibly recruited.

+- Working with indigenous communities.

+- Working with LGBTI groups.

+- Both staff and partners will benefit from a supervisory structure that encourages them to consult on challenges, problem solving, and seek help when they are in danger of burnout.

+- Many protection staff have a strong legal background.
+This is important for some aspects of their work but it will be necessary to foster the facilitative and consultative skills they need to undertake community work.

+- Staff need to understand that their role is to support and catalyse action by the community, rather than implement themselves.

-&lt;sup>13 Some of these topics are covered in UNHCR's Need to Know Series.
+Some of these topics are covered in UNHCR's Need to Know Series.
 See also, UNHCR, Listen and Learn: Participatory Assessment with Children and Adolescents, 2012.